-Think of hummus, turkey and carrots.
-Fresh fruit bowls with nuts and a sprinkle of coconut flakes is also a good one.
+Think of hummus, turkey, and carrots.
+Fresh fruit bowls with nuts and a sprinkle of coconut flakes are also a good one.
 Dairy is questionable because it depends on how you process dairy.
 If you think you are sensitive to dairy, don’t do it.
 It will cause inflammation.
 This can make maintaining weight difficult.
 If you aren’t sure, eliminate dairy for a week or so, then introduce it back in and see how you feel.
-This can be a good practice before baby comes because it is fairly common that babies are sensitive to the proteins in dairy.
-This program is specifically made for pregnant mamas, and goes over the essential nutrients, how to eat to not gain too much weight, and workouts you can do to stay in shape.
-Staying in shape now is key to making weight loss after baby much easier and faster!
-Or, grab my postpartum program now, so you can get started on the eating plan to make it easier when baby arrives.
+This can be a good practice before the baby comes because it is fairly common that babies are sensitive to the proteins in dairy.
+Our programs are specifically made for pregnant mamas and go over the essential nutrients, how to eat to not gain too much weight, and workouts you can do to stay in shape.
+Staying in shape now is key to making weight loss after a baby much easier and faster!
+Or, grab my postpartum program now, so you can get started on the eating plan to make it easier when the baby arrives.

 Third, start a walking routine:

-I can’t tell you how wonderful walking is for helping your body heal after birth, and get things moving again after baby.
-I wrapped my babies up in a carrier either the Baby Bjorn or the LILLEbaby.
-The LILLEbaby ended up being easier on my shoulders as baby got bigger.
-By having the routine in place, it will be so much easier to get out and moving again once baby arrives.
+I can’t tell you how wonderful walking is for helping your body heal after birth, and get things moving again after the baby.
+I wrapped my babies up in a carrier either the Baby Bjorn or the LILLE baby.
+The LILLEbaby ended up being easier on my shoulders as the baby got bigger.
+By having the routine in place, it will be so much easier to get out and move again once the baby arrives.
 In my belly-only pregnancy program, I have a lot of walking prescribed mixed with some ab/core work and HIIT workouts.
 The ab and core work is meant to help prevent diastasis recti and maintain control of your abs throughout pregnancy.
-Walking is really good for overall health, fat loss and more!
+Walking is really good for overall health, fat loss, and more!
 It can tremendously help with swelling because it can keep fluid from retaining in your legs.
 I’ve just been able to start walking regularly again in my second trimester now, after being sick and tired the whole first trimester.
 It feels so good!
-I always tell mamas to aim for 10,000 steps a day, which is usually adding about a 2-3 mile walk to your day.
+I always tell mamas to aim for 10,000 steps a day, which is usually adding about a 2-3 mile walk to their day.

-Get an affordable treadmill if you need too:
+Get an affordable treadmill if you need to:

 Fourth, find your pelvic floor:

-Also practice finding your pelvic floor because you will need to work on this prior to beginning a fitness routine after baby.
+Also, practice finding your pelvic floor because you will need to work on this prior to beginning a fitness routine after the baby.
 By knowing how to activate and release your pelvic floor muscles, you will have a much easier time finding them again post-birth.
-I wrote a post on how to find your pelvic floor, and in my program we go over the correct way to do kegels, which is super important to know because there is a bit more to it than just squeezing your muscles.
-This will help you prevent injury when you try to workout postpartum.
+I wrote a post on how to find your pelvic floor, and in my program, we go over the correct way to do Kegels, which is super important to know because there is a bit more to it than just squeezing your muscles.
+This will help you prevent injury when you try to work out postpartum.
 I promise you will need these muscles to be strong and engaged in order to start a workout routine.

 Fifth, try protein shakes: